deltaclock/blog/content/posts/cross_compile_frida/index.md

 Having installed _crosstool-NG_ in the container, we need to configure our toolchain.

 As a safe starting point, I've chosen the `arm-unknown-linux-gnueabi` template.
-Below we can see the default configuration of this template, which we will need to tweak to match our needs.
+Below, we can see the default configuration of this template, which we will need to tweak to match our needs.

 ```sh
 root@dad2bad6b3a5:/crosstool# ct-ng show-arm-unknown-linux-gnueabi